 - 1. Establish and approve the Public Art Program mission, and curatorial and programmatic goals, policies, and guidelines. - 2.
-Approve the project parameters for each new public art project on City-owned property, including the artist selection process and selection criteria, project budget, and a list of prospective selection panelist members. - 3.
+Advise on the project parameters for each new public art project on City-owned property, including the artist selection criteria and scope of project. - 3.
 Review and approve Artist Selection Panel recommendations. - 4.
 Review and approve recommendations for deaccession of artwork, acceptance of artwork gifts and loans, and proposals for memorials and murals on City-owned property, in accordance with each respective policy. - 5.
 Develop an annual work plan for submission to the Planning Commission. - 6.
 Serve as the key advocacy body for the City's Public Art Program.